From the Heart: 15 Career Classics

 From the Heart: 15 Career Classics is a compilation album by American country duo The Judds.
-It was released in 1992 by the Curb and RCA Nashville labels.
+It was released in 1992 by RCA Records.
 The album was co-produced by Brent Maher, Norman Miller and Paul White.
 From the Heart was the duo's first album exclusively released for the Canadian market.
 It contained a total of 15 tracks and reached Canadian record chart positions following its release.